gursmeep404/Mjolnir/Docs/Research.md

 It is a search engine for all devices on the internet.

 ### Features
 Majority of the data collected is from banners but the sad thing is that it is paid.
 So, I can't use the shodan API.
-Would have been cool though to passively scan the network using showdan and then moving on to active scanning.
+Would have been cool though to passively scan the network using shodan and then moving on to active scanning.